dhudsmith/dhudsmith.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming Assistant Professor in the Department of Mathematics and Statistical Sciences at Clemson University.
+I am an Assistant Professor in the Department of Mathematics and Statistical Sciences at Clemson University.
 I develop techniques for incorporating prior knowledge into deep learning systems for data-constrained applications.

 The synthesis of established domain knowledge with flexible learning-based methods leads to better anomaly detection rates, improved sample efficiency, and explainable inference, without sacrificing the expressive power of data-driven techniques like deep learning.
 See [my publications](/pubs)